csgong/blog/source/javascript/es6/es6_collections.md

 It means you can write for (v of set) {...} and so on.

 * `set.forEach(f)`
-is easiest to explain with code.
+This method is analogous to the .forEach() method on arrays and is easiest to explain with code.
 It’s like shorthand for:
 ```javascript
 for (let value of set)
     f(value, value, set);
 ```
-This method is analogous to the .forEach() method on arrays.

 * `set.keys()`, `set.values()`, `set.entries()`
 return various iterators.
 These are provided for compatibility with Map, so we’ll talk about them below.